 It’s a labour-intensive process.
 In a nutshell, over several weeks farmers shade the leaves that will become matcha.
 The goal is to develop the flavour of the leaves.
 After the harvest comes steaming and drying, and removal of the stems and veins.
 This mix, known as tencha, is then ground and milled between granite plates.
 To grind and mill thirty grams can take as long as one hour.

-Ceremonial matcha is prepared as either usucha (“thin tea”) or the very thick koicha (reserved for chanoyu, the Japanese tea ceremony).
+Ceremonial-grade matcha is prepared as either usucha (“thin tea”) or koicha (“thick tea” reserved for chado).
 Koicha is virtually a paste.

 Helen Saberi, Tea: A Global History.
 London: Reaktion Books, 2010.